abinavpp/solc-mlir-demo/README.md

 **Disclaimer**: solc-mlir is still in active development, not feature-complete, and should not be considered a replacement for solc at this stage.

-The biggest improvement currently is compile-time (**upto 16x** faster with multi-threaded lowering), especially in the presence of multiple contracts where we utilize a multi-threaded lowering pipeline.
+The biggest improvement currently is compile-time (**up to 16x** faster with multi-threaded lowering on an i7-12700H), especially in the presence of multiple contracts where we utilize a multi-threaded lowering pipeline.
 See the current improvements [here](solc-mlir.md#parallel-compilation).
 Check the erc20-copies directory to try this.

 We're also seeing gas improvements [here](solc-mlir.md#gas).